Skip to content

 Both apps integrate with Zapier; Calendly has more native integrations

 Both tools also offer some native integrations.
-Doodle includes only a handful, while Calendly offers more than 40 business-focused integrations (with tools like Slack, Salesforce, HubSpot, and payment processors), plus an API and Developer Portal.
+Doodle includes only a handful, while Calendly offers more than 140 business-focused integrations (with tools like Slack, Salesforce, HubSpot, and multiple payment processors), plus an API and Developer Portal.
 Calendly also released a number of extensions and plugins for popular browsers and inboxes, which bring core functionality right into your existing workflow.

 That said, whether you choose Calendly or Doodle, they both integrate with Zapier.
 The integration isn't available on either app's free plan, but paid users can use Zapier to connect with thousands of other apps.
+This means you can do things like automatically posting new events in Slack, for example, or creating contacts in your CRM or email marketing tool when a new event gets booked.
+Here are some examples to get you started, or you can learn more about how to automate Calendly.

 Zapier is a no-code automation tool that lets you connect your apps into automated workflows, so that every person and every business can move forward at growth speed.
 Learn more about how it works.